Evolving Scholarly Record and Evolving Stewardship Ecosystem—San Francisco Workshop

 Highlights from the First Three Workshops

-Preview of the Forthcoming Publication: Stewardship of a Weightless Scholarly Record: From the Invisible Hand to Conscious Coordination, by Brian Lavoie and Constance Malpas.
+Preview of the Forthcoming Publication: Stewardship of the Evolving Scholarly Record: From the Invisible Hand to Conscious Coordination, by Brian Lavoie and Constance Malpas.

 Rethinking the Boundaries of the Library: Exploring the mixture of internalized and externalized roles in managing scholarly outputs